Author: Jamie Lewis – PGA Teaching Professional

 I’ve added the LST in the mix because it cuts the spin down for those that swing fast while still offering supreme playability.
 The LST is still one of the best drivers for forgiveness.

-Best Driver for Forgiveness – Runner Up
+Best Driver for Forgiveness – Runner-Up

 Callaway Rogue ST Max – If Ping is the champ, the Callaway Rogue ST line is its kissing cousin (Sorry West Virginia!).
-For those that don’t like the proprietary sound and feel of the G425 line, the Rogue ST is your weapon of choice.
+For those who don’t like the proprietary sound and feel of the G425 line, the Rogue ST is your weapon of choice.

 Boasting more traditional looks and feel, the Rogue ST Max is the most accurate driver I’ve hit of the new releases!